onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Secularism cannot produce community - religion and church are necessary Imagine having access to a community of people and institutions who are morally obligated to root for you and assist you in your life to achieve whatever you’re trying to achieve within the moral framework of the religion
 We live in a dog eat dog world, stabbing each other in the back

+this is the ultimate/foundational solution that will underpin all other solutions - this is the solution to all other solutions! - it's not a final solution - it is a meta solution! - we don't do final

+We will make and consume our own media because it is us in the most literal sense!
+This is the world model of world modeling

+> "A great civilization is not conquered from without, until it has destroyed itself from within.
+The essential causes of Rome's decline lay in her people, her morals, her class struggle, her failing trade, her bureaucratic despotism, her stifling taxes, her consuming wars." - [Will Durant](https://www.azquotes.com/quote/722731)

+> "The purpose of a system is what it does.
+There is after all, no point in claiming that the purpose of a system is to do what it constantly fails to do." - [Stafford Beer](https://www.azquotes.com/quote/1116820)

 We are failing to reproduce as a civilisation - everything that we are leads to a state which we can all see.